HYUNSEONG-KIM/UILC/README.md

 It is distributed with MIT License.
 The full text can refer to the `LICENSE` file.

-## Theorical Background
+## Theortical Background

-See details of implementation and theorical background in `/docs/theories.ipynb`
+See details of implementation and theortical background in `/docs/theories.ipynb`

 There are further resources related with the project.